curatingbits/blog_api/README.md

 `/api/v1/blog_posts`

-Because this particular application doesn't use authentication, you must supply blog_post_author_id of current author or blog_post_author_attributes to create a new author.
-Example parameters are listed below.
+> Because this particular application doesn't use authentication, you must supply blog_post_author_id of current author or blog_post_author_attributes to create a new author.
+If the author exists, the post will be associated to that given author.
+Authors example parameters are listed below.

 `{ blog_post: { title: 'test_title', body: 'test_body', blog_post_author_attributes: { name: "Duggan Roberts" } } }`